trigger-segfault/RCT2Tools/README.md

 **Drag Object from List:** Allows you to copy the object and place it in the dropped location.

+**Delete Key:** Will delete the selected objects in the last used list if *Allow Deletions* is checked.

 ## Settings

 **Default Directory:** The default directory to use for RCT2 data.
 Make sure to use the ObjData folder.